How to Use the Lanami Expert Advisor

 - expected trade frequency

-- behavior during volatility
+- normal behaviour during volatility

 Product details, features, and licensing for the EA.